 Live & Learn

-Applications for fall are now open!
+Applications for fall 2015 will open in February.
 Please apply early to avoid being waitlisted.
 Please note: You must be a current DCC student or have completed an admissions application in order to apply for housing.
+Applications for fall 2014 are now closed due to an extremely long waitlist.
+However, if you are a local student already attending DCC, there may be openings in October or November.

 If you're a full-time student who would like to combine the quality, affordability and other benefits of a Dutchess Community College education with the experience of living away at college ... good news!
 We now offer on-campus student housing; our new, suite-style residence hall opened in fall 2012 to rave reviews from students and parents.
 DCC has earned a reputation for providing an outstanding education while charging the lowest tuition in the state – $3,200 per year.
 This means that full-time DCC students enrolled in an associate degree program may enjoy an on-campus residential experience at a reasonable cost.